 We all know the Scotchgard™ brand.
 They’ve been at the forefront of this field for many years, and for good reason.
-For the garden they have a line of products that are specifically designed to provide protection from the elements.
+For the garden, they have a line of products that are specifically designed to provide protection from the elements.

 If it can be stained, faded, rusted or tarnished, then we’re pretty sure that they’ll sell something that will help protect it, and that’s exactly what you get with their Water & Sun Shield.
-All you need to do is spray it on and leave to dry.
+All you need to do is spray it on and leave it to dry.

 This one-step application will provide extra protection from mother nature and it can be used on garden furniture, parasols, cushions, etc. Just follow the instructions and if unsure test on an inconspicuous area (such as the underside of a chair) before you apply.
-If you use on our garden cushions it will dry odourless and won’t discolour.
+If you use it on our garden cushions it will dry odourless and won’t discolour.
 One can will provide up to 60 square feet of protection from rain/sun.